AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 * Step 2: Create a Gravatar (automatic profile photo):
   * On the [Gravatar home page](https://en.gravatar.com/), click the blue button "Create Your Own Gravatar".
   * When signing up, use the same email address you included in your profile.
 (This is important!)
   * Upload a profile photo and you're all set!
+We'll use your email address to automatically find your Gravatar photo and set it as your profile headshot.

 {% include "/includes/footer.md" %}